SebastianSedzik/playwright-decorators/README.md

 ### Custom decorators
-Custom decorators can be created using `createTestDecorator` and `createSuiteDecorator` functions
+Custom decorators can be created using `createTestDecorator` and `createSuiteDecorator` functions.
+Simple usage examples are provided below.
+For more advanced examples, please refer to [examples](./examples) directory.

 #### Test decorator
 The `createTestDecorator` function enables the generation of custom test decorators.